Angels & Demons (film): Plot

-The Catholic Church mourns the sudden death of Pope Pius XVI, and prepares for the papal conclave to elect his successor in Vatican City.
-Father Patrick McKenna, the camerlengo, takes temporary control of the Vatican during the sede vacante period.
+The Catholic Church mourns Pope Pius XVI's sudden death, and prepares for the papal conclave to elect his successor.
+Father Patrick McKenna, the Camerlengo, temporarily controls the Vatican during the sede vacante.

 Meanwhile, at CERN, scientists Father Silvano Bentivoglio and Dr. Vittoria Vetra create three canisters of antimatter.
-As Vetra goes to evaluate the experiment, she discovers that Silvano has been murdered, and one of the canisters was stolen.
-Shortly thereafter, four of the preferiti, the favored candidates to be elected pope, are kidnapped by a man claiming to represent the Illuminati.
-He sends the Vatican a warning, claiming he will murder each of the cardinals from 8 p.m. to midnight, when the stolen antimatter will explode and destroy the city, hidden somewhere within.
+Checking on the experiment, Vetra finds him murdered and one canister stolen.
+Shortly thereafter, four of the preferiti are kidnapped by a supposed Illuminati representative.
+He informs the Vatican he will murder one cardinal each hour, from 8 p.m. to midnight, when the stolen antimatter will explode, destroying the city.

-Having attracted the Church’s attention after searching for the Priory of Sion in Paris and London, American symbologist Professor Robert Langdon is brought to the Vatican to help.
-After listening to the assassin's threat, he deduces that the four cardinals will be murdered on the four altars of the "Path of Illumination", in locations relevant to the classical elements.
-McKenna gives Langdon access to the Vatican Secret Archives to research the altars, against the wishes of Commander Richter, head of the Swiss Guard.
-Langdon and Dr. Vetra examine Galileo Galilei's banned book, finding clues to the first altar.
-Initially believing it to be at the Pantheon, they eventually discover it to be the Chigi Chapel.
-Though they rush to the chapel, accompanied by Ernesto Olivetti and Claudio Vincenzi of the Corps of Gendarmerie of Vatican City, they are too late to save Cardinal Ebner, who is found dead, having suffocated on a mouthful of dirt and branded with the ambigrammatic word "Earth".
+American symbologist Professor Robert Langdon is sought for help by Claudio Vicenzi, due to his past involvement with the Priory of Sion in Paris and London,.
+From the assassin's threat, he deduces that the four cardinals will be murdered on the four altars of the "Path of Illumination", in locations relevant to the classical elements.
+Langdon is granted access to the Vatican Secret Archive to research the altars, against the head of the Swiss Guard Commander Richter's wishes.

+Galileo's banned book gives clues to the first altar.
+Initially believing it is the Pantheon, they eventually discover it to be the Chigi Chapel.
+Rushing there with two Vatican City police officers, they are too late.
+Cardinal Ebner has suffocated on a mouthful of dirt and branded with the ambigrammatic word "Earth".

-Following the clue left by a Bernini statue at the Chigi Chapel, Langdon discovers the second altar to be a Bernini-created sculpture in St. Peter's Square.
-Upon reaching it, they find Cardinal Lamassé mortally wounded, his lungs punctured and his chest branded with the ambigram "Air".
-After reading a threatening note left on Lamassé's body, Vetra comes to suspect that Pius XVI did not die of a stroke as believed, but was actually murdered with an overdose of tinzaparin, which he had been secretly taking for his thrombophlebitis.
-This is confirmed when McKenna and Vetra secretly inspect the body in the Vatican necropolis.
-After returning to the Archives for further research, Langdon, Olivetti, and Vincenzi eventually identify the Santa Maria della Vittoria as the altar of fire, where they fail to save Cardinal Guidera, branded with the ambigram "Fire" from burning to death when the assassin appears, who kills everyone except Langdon before escaping.
+Following a clue at the Chigi Chapel's Bernini statue, Langdon realizes the next altar is a Bernini sculpture in St. Peter's Square.
+Again arriving too late, Cardinal Lamassé's lungs are punctured and he is branded with "Air".
+Through a note on the body, Vetra suspects Pius XVI supposed stroke was actually an overdose of tinzaparin, his thrombophlebitis medication.
+They secretly confirm this after inspecting his body in the Vatican necropolis.

+Langdon and the officers realise the Santa Maria della Vittoria is the altar of fire.
+There, they find Cardinal Guidera, burned to death and branded with "Fire".
+The assassin appears, killing all but Langdon before escaping.